Slain Chicago officer remembered as a ‘guardian’

 DES PLAINES, Ill.
-(AP) — A Chicago Police officer who chased a gunman inside a hospital and was killed in a shoot-out last week was remembered on Monday as a “guardian” who was devoted to helping others long before he joined the police force.
+(AP) — A Chicago police officer who was killed in a shoot-out after he chased a gunman into a hospital last week has been remembered as a “guardian” who was devoted to helping others long before he joined the police force.

 Police Superintendent Eddie Johnson, who made a point after last Monday’s shooting of telling reporters that Jimenez was not ordered to Mercy Hospital but responded on his own in an effort to help, said that when Jimenez joined the police force last year, he did so to protect people “he hadn’t even met yet.”

-Jimenez was doing errands last Monday afternoon when he and his partner followed the police cars that were racing to the hospital after a report that a gunman had shot someone in the parking lot.
+Jimenez was doing errands Nov.
+19 when he and his partner followed the police cars that were racing to the hospital after a report that a gunman had shot someone in the parking lot.
 When they arrived, they jumped out of their squad car and chased Juan Lopez into the hospital moments after Lopez fatally shot Dr. Tamara O’Neal, who had recently called off their engagement.
-Inside the hospital, Lopez, fatally shot Dayna Less, a pharmacy resident, before he was shot in the abdomen and turned his gun on himself.
+Inside the hospital, Lopez, fatally shot Dayna Less, a 24-year-old first-year pharmacy resident, before he was shot in the abdomen and turned his gun on himself.

 Most Read Nation & World Stories